PrefectHQ/prefect/docs/tutorials/deployments.md

 - `prefect deployment build` is the Prefect CLI command that enables you to prepare the settings for a deployment.
 -  `./leo_flow.py:leonardo_dicapriflow` specifies the location of the flow script file and the name of the entrypoint flow function, separated by a colon.
 - `-n leo-deployment` is an option to specify a name for the deployment.
 - `-t test` specifies a tag for the deployment.
 Tags enable filtering deployment flow runs in the UI and on work queues.

+Note that you may specify multiple tags by providing a `-t tag` parameter for each tag you want applied to the deployment.

 The command outputs two files: `leonardo_dicapriflow-manifest.json` contains workflow-specific information such as the code location, the name of the entrypoint flow, and flow parameters. `deployment.yaml` contains details about the deployment for this flow.